 Mr. Malcolm Davidson reports

-Founder Marc Geen said:
+Founder Marc Geen stated:

 About Speakeasy Cannabis Club Ltd.